 – In vehicles or charter planes: Guests and guides will be required to wear medical-grade masks anytime they are in vehicles or charter planes.
 State guidelines in most of the places we operate still require masks in vehicles and we do not expect this to change soon.

-– On most of our trips, guests and staff travel through small communities – some of which have not had major outbreaks.
-Because of that, we will also all wear masks in any store or public place during the trip.
+– On most of our trips, guests and staff travel through small communities – some of which have different face-covering rules.
+We will follow all local rules on face coverings.

 Keeping Things Clean:

 Additional precautions have been implemented to further clean and disinfect all surfaces such as vans, rafts, aircraft interiors, door handles, paddles, etc. And you will see guides frequently cleaning items throughout trips.

 And of course, there will be a LOT of handwashing and hand sanitizing.
 Be ready to hear “wash your hands everyone!” regularly : ).

 Additional Items to pack:

 As always, we are so excited to get outside and show people wild areas.
 Our guides are some of the finest anywhere – guides who have run some of the most difficult and beautiful rivers in the world, who love to share these places with others, and who are friendly and warm-hearted.
 Our trips have always been a mix of service, relaxation, excitement, and wild beauty – a chance to step out of civilization for a short time and step into a more simple and uncomplicated life.

 and will not change.